What is an Occupational Therapist?

 Gwynedd Mercy University offers two paths to a career in Occupational Therapy.

 GMercyU’s Bachelor of Health Science (BHS) in Occupational Science (OS) offers three years of pre-professional liberal arts courses that include Occupational Science and Health Science.
 Students in the program can enter into the Master of Science in Occupational Therapy (MSOT) program in their senior year and complete both a BHS in Occupational Science and an MSOT in just 5 ½ years.

-Students who already hold a bachelor’s degree from an accredited institution can apply to the proposed Master of Science in Occupational Therapy program for the anticipated start date of May 2018.
+Students who already hold a bachelor’s degree from an accredited institution can apply to the Master of Science in Occupational Therapy program.
+The entry-level occupational therapy master’s degree program has applied for accreditation and has been granted Candidacy Status by the Accreditation Council for Occupational Therapy Education (ACOTE) of the American Occupational Therapy Association (AOTA).
 This two-year program gives students the eligibility to sit for the NBCOT® certification exam once the program achieves accreditation.